kellyshreeve/insurance/README.md

   alt="Test results of logistic regression with threshold = 0.43">
 </p>

-The logistic regression with threshold = 0.43 performed at the same level on the test set, again achieving scores of 1.0 across all scores.
+The logistic regression with threshold = 0.43 again achieved scores of 1.0 across all scores.

 <p align="left">
   <img src="/images/multi_results.png"